General Education Requirements for the University of California

 To earn a bachelor’s degree from the University of California, each student must complete a program of general education.
 To meet the general education requirements of the university, students can complete either the Intersegmental General Education Transfer Curriculum (Orange Coast College General Education Option 3) or individual campus general education requirements.
 OCC strongly recommends that students follow the IGETC rather than the individual campus requirements as this will provide more flexibility when applying to transfer.
 IGETC should not be used for the following: Business Administration, Chemistry, Environmental Design and Natural Resources at UC Berkeley, Nursing at UCLA, Revell and Roosevelt College at UCSD, Engineering at all UC campuses, and other high-unit majors at UC campuses (e.g. biological and physical sciences).
 Students who began at a UC campus and who intend to transfer back to the same campus cannot use IGETC.
 Some UC campuses do not allow students who began at another UC campus to use IGETC.
 Students in the above categories should follow the General Education requirements of the UC campus they are transferring to.

 Intersegmental General Education Transfer Curriculum (IGETC) for UC

 See the Graduation Requirements section of the Catalog for specific courses which meet these requirements.

 - Arts and Humanities - nine units

-- Social and Behavioral Sciences - nine units
+- Social and Behavioral Sciences - six units

 - Physical and Biological Sciences - seven to nine Units